soo-h/DASweepDetect/README.md

 The first column of the configuration file represents the parameters used, and the subsequent columns represent the parameter values.
 Columns are separated by spaces or tabs.
 For the en parameter, since there are often multiple values, each en parameter is arranged on a separate line.

-## step2.Simulation data feature engineering
+## Simulation data feature engineering

 Use `calc_domain`  to convert simulated data into feature matrix.